Lawmakers examine FAA response to aviation noise, say more public outreach is needed

 Kevin Welsh, executive director of the FAA’s Office of Environment and Energy, said the agency is performing a review of its noise policy.

-Rep. Greg Stanton, (D-Ariz.) who was mayor of Phoenix when the FAA launched new flight procedures in 2014, said the changes were made without proper notice or public outreach to the city.
+Rep. Greg Stanton (D-Ariz.), who was mayor of Phoenix when the FAA launched new flight procedures in 2014, said the changes were made without proper notice or public outreach to the city.
 Ultimately, the city sued the FAA over the changes and won — one of the few communities that has prevailed in court.

 “Hard lessons were learned from the FAA’s failure to conduct a proper environmental studies and public outreach before implementing the 2014 changes,” Stanton said.